newtonkwan/predicting_sine/README.md

 # Predicting Sine
-Simple implementation of a MLP to predict the sine function in JAX and Hydra for configuration.
+Simple implementation of a MLP to predict the sine function in pure JAX.
+Hydra is used for configuration.